Youssef-obr/3d-reconstruction-photogrammetry/README.md

 ## Code

-The main scripts used for the experiments are available in the `src/` folder.
+For the relative-orientation reconstruction, the folder `images_multivues` must be placed in the same directory as the script `reconstruction_incrementale.py`.

+relative_orientation/
+├── reconstruction_incrementale.py
+└── images_multivues/

 ---